Welcome to our science page.

 4. Creativity

-At Seven Stars we recognise that each children learns and develops as an individual and we all see the world through different eyes.
+At Seven Stars, we recognise that each children learns and develops as an individual and we all see the world through different eyes.
 We encourage creativity in science by recording and reporting in a variety of ways using drama, ICT, models and observational drawing.
 You might find us recording our knowledge on T-shirts, tables or windows!
 We work practically as often as we can and celebrate new ways of recording and sharing our work.

 5. Communication and language